pcummer/inverted_pendulum_simulation_and_control/README.md

 This is exactly what see occur in practice: the network learns 𝑄-values that approximately match the theoretical long term rewards across a broad swathe of state space; however, the difference in 𝑄-values for the two actions become vanishingly small as a percent of the average 𝑄-value for a given state.
 Consequently, the network chooses nearly randomly when controlling the pendulum and 𝜃 remains near 𝜋 for all time.
 We could of course conduct a hyperparameter search across 𝑑 in search of the perfect value that balances our two concerns given enough patience and compute power, but there's not gaurantee such a value exists.
 We've also made too many approximations above to be able to calculate an optimal value from theory.
 Primarily we would need to develop a much better understanding of the approximation error (a profoundly nontrivial exercise).

 ### A Solution
 Having realized our error, we return to the convention of a binary reward with 𝑟 = 1 for 𝜃 ≤ 0.4 else 0.
 The cutoff of 0.4 was picked to be less than sin⁡𝜃 = 𝜏<sub>0</sub> / 𝑚∗𝑔∗𝑙, but is otherwise fairly arbitrary.
 We continue to train our unsuccessful model from above, rather than reintializing the weights since it has already learned a fair bit of the problem and it helps us overcome the cold start problem for a sparse reward function.
-We conclude training once we see the model consistently able to invert the pendulum from a near resting start as this is the primary complex behavior we desired.
+We conclude training once we see the model consistently able to invert the pendulum from a near resting start.